Audio DAC mods

 It looks like we have:

-1. That the chip is quite old, the datasheet is dated 1998.
+- That the chip is quite old, the data sheet is dated 1998.
 In fact all the chips I checked seem to be late 90s vintage, so this DAC itself may have been produced in the late 90s/early 00's

 Interfacing to the CS8414 chip

-Having had a look at the datasheet, there are two near idential CS chips.
+Having had a look at the data sheet, there are two near identical CS chips.
 We have the CS8413 and the CS8414.
 The main difference is that the CS8414 is standalone, while the CS8413 needs a microcontroller to set it up.
 My DAC logically has the standalone version.

 Good news is, that the CS8414 actually has parallel (7 multifunction pin) data outputs.
 You cannot control the chip, but you can read its status.
 If I could interface to this, I would be able to read input status from the chip.